 That’s me.
 You can imagine that when I feel this way, I’m not a great caregiver.
 And this is how I feel these days.
 It’s been a long time since I’ve had a break and I badly need one now.
 I also need regular breaks in the future.

-Jessica has become a different person because of her brain injury.
+J has become a different person because of her brain injury.
 She’s not the woman I fell in love with.
 You’ve all spent some time with her and have seen many of her impairments.
-But you’ve never seen the full extent of Jessica’s disability.
+But you’ve never seen the full extent of J’s disability.
 You’ve never seen her explode with anger.
 You’ve never been deprived because of her selfishness.
-Jessica and I have lost the equal partnership of a marriage.
+J and I have lost the equal partnership of a marriage.
 There’s now an element of father-daughter in our relationship.
-In some ways, Jessica is like a ten-year-old, so caught up in her own life she’s oblivious to what’s happening to those who care for her.
-But, unlike the ten-year-old who will grow up and learn to see her parents in a different light, in this respect, Jessica will remain ten years old.
+In some ways, J is like a ten-year-old, so caught up in her own life she’s oblivious to what’s happening to those who care for her.
+But, unlike the 10-year-old who will grow up and learn to see her parents in a different light, in this respect, J will remain ten years old.

-Jessica is also surprised and saddened by your lack of involvement in her life and her care.
+J is also surprised and saddened by your lack of involvement in her life and her care.
 At times, she fears that you no longer like or love her because of her brain injury.
-When we need help, her first reaction is to call my sister Jennifer.
-Jessica has become reluctant to ask for your help because she now expects to hear reasons why you can’t or won’t help.
+When we need help, her first reaction is to call one of my sisters.
+J has become reluctant to ask for your help because she now expects to hear reasons why you can’t or won’t help.

 How can you help?
 I need a respite break of at least seven nights every nine months.
 If all five of you participate, this means giving us a week of your time just once every 45 months.

 Please help me set up a schedule now so everyone knows well in advance when their time to help will come.
-I need you, and Jessica needs you.
+I need you, and J needs you.